Chief ExecutivePhil ScottCreamery CottagePost Office LaneHamptonMalpasSY14 8JQ01948 82075707946478299

 1. TITLE The name of the Association shall be "British Parks Crown Green Bowling Association".

 2. MEMBERSHIP (a) Membership shall be for geographical Associations such as the Council shall deem to be of County status or equivalent at the Council's discretion, subject to conditions in respect of geographical boundaries, number of leagues and/or clubs and players, and standard of venues and greens as the Council shall decide. (b)Applications for membership shall be submitted to the General Secretary by September 30th for consideration by the Council.
 Approval of applications shall require a twothirds majority.
 Approved applicants shall be entitled to attend the ensuing Annual General Meeting.
 Member Associations shall hereafter be described as affiliates.
-All affiliates are bound by their membership to accept and abide by all BYE-LAWS and COMPETITION RULES, playing and administrative, as set out in the OFFICIAL HANDBOOK of the BPCGBA. (c) All affiliates shall submit to the General Secretary by the end of March annually a list of all their constituent leagues and affiliated clubs therein.
+All affiliates are bound by their membership to accept and abide by all BYE-LAWS and COMPETITION RULES, playing and administrative, as set out in the OFFICIAL HANDBOOK of the BPCGBA. (c) All affiliates shall submit to the General Secretary by the end of March annually a list of all their constituent leagues and affiliated clubs therein. failure to do this will incur a fine of twenty pounds.
 The General Secretary shall publish the lists to all affiliates within 7 days thereafter. (d)Provided that the AGM resolves annually that the Association affiliate with the British Crown Green Bowling Association(described hereafter as BCGBA), all clubs affiliated to a British Parks Affiliate either directly or via an affiliated league shall register their match playing members with the BCGBA. (e) Life membership nominations shall be made in writing to the General Secretary.

 3. OFFICERS (a) The Officers shall be a President,Deputy President, Immediate Past President, Chief Executive Officer, Chairman, ViceChairman, Treasurer, General Secretary, Junior Secretary, Veterans Secretary and Senior Secretary.
 The Chief Executive Officer, Chairman, Vice-Chairman, Treasurer, General Secretary, Junior Secretary, Veterans Secretary and Senior Secretary shall be elected annually. (b)The Presidency shall be held for one year and shall be offered to each affiliate by rota.
 Any affiliate which declines their turn shall be liable to be deferred to the end of the rota which shall be circulated annually.(c) Nominations for the position of Deputy President must be sent to the Chief Executive Officer by the first Saturday in January preceding his proposed year of office,and during his preceding year the nominee will be expected to attend Association meetings as an observer unless he is a delegate for a county.
 The position should be offered to each county in turn. (d) Subject to Bye-Law 2(d), a BCGBA Management Committee delegate. (e)All Officers are charged with responsibility for ensuring that all rules of the Association are strictly adhered to.